-Omega is a slightly more widely-known brand than Patek Philippe since they are also a more widely advertised and lower-market brand than Patek Philippe.
-Much of their success was attributed to the Omega Speedmaster “Moonwatch”, (SEE VIDEO ON YOUR RIGHT) the watch worn by NASA astronaut Buzz Aldrin as he walked the lunar surface with Neil Armstrong in 1969.
+Omega is the more widely-known brand since they are also a more widely advertised and lower-market brand.
+Much of their success was attributed to the Speedmaster “Moonwatch”, the watch worn by NASA astronaut Buzz Aldrin as he walked the lunar surface with Neil Armstrong in 1969.

-Omega watches have a few wristwatches that gained international acclaim and iconic status.
-Another example worth mentioning is the Omega Seamaster Diver 300m which was featured in every James Bond movie since Pierce Brosnan took the role in “007 Golden-eye” in the 1990’s.
+They have a few wristwatches that gained international acclaim and iconic status.
+Another example worth mentioning is the Seamaster Diver 300m which was featured in every James Bond movie since Pierce Brosnan took the role in “007 Golden-eye” in the 1990s.

 Patek Philippe, on the other hand, is arguably the most prestigious luxury watch brand in the world today.
 They quite literally invented the wristwatch, although Cartier, a highly fashionable watchmaker and jeweler of the high-society elite, was the one that made the wristwatch more widely-accepted and even fashionable.

 The top three most valuable Swiss watch brands are the following and in the following order:

 - Omega (valued at 3.677 Billion CHF)

 - Patek Philippe (valued at 1.885 Billion CHF)

 *Sources & Citations: Interbrand Report:: https://www.rankingthebrands.com/PDF/Interbrand Best Swiss Brands 2016.pdf - Interbrand is a brand valuation agency that ranks the top 50 Swiss Brands (which include many luxury watchmakers).